kklocek/kklocek.github.io/index.md

 Here are listed some of my work in game development.
 I created my first game when I was 11 ("The Games Factory 1.6" was a nice software!), after that I developed some platform games in Game Maker 6.0.
 After many breaks I got back into game dev on university.

+If you are interested in my other work check my GitHub account [here](https://github.com/kklocek).
+Also I invite you to visit my [blog](http://www.konradklocek.com) (for now, content only in Polish...).
 ### FireVR (codename - in progress) (2017 - 2018)

 My MSc thesis ("Using low-cost VR components for creating emotional choices and researching stress behaviour in fire accident simulator") - Google Cardboard simulation which is suited for training volunteer firefighters.
 Currently in early stage of development.